NousInfotech/LAST_BITE_BACKEND/README.md

 # 🍽️ Last_bite Backend

 Backend service for the **Last_bite** platform, built with Node.js and Express using TypeScript.
-It manages user data, authentication (via Firebase), and MongoDB integration.
+It manages user data, authentication (via Twilio), and MongoDB integration.

 ---